This topic provides answers to frequently asked questions about ApsaraDB PolarDB MySQL-compatible edition.

 PolarDB supports three Product editions.
 The following items describe the storage engines that are supported by different editions:

-- All the tables in PolarDB for MySQL Cluster Edition and Single Node are stored in the InnoDB storage engine.
-When you create a table, PolarDB for MySQL automatically converts non-InnoDB engines, such as MyISAM, Memory, and CSV, to InnoDB engines.
-Therefore, the tables that are not stored in the InnoDB engine can be migrated to PolarDB for MySQL as expected.
+- All the tables in ApsaraDB PolarDB MySQL-compatible edition Cluster Edition and Single Node are stored in the InnoDB storage engine.
+When you create a table, ApsaraDB PolarDB MySQL-compatible edition automatically converts non-InnoDB engines, such as MyISAM, Memory, and CSV, to InnoDB engines.
+Therefore, the tables that are not stored in the InnoDB engine can be migrated to ApsaraDB PolarDB MySQL-compatible edition as expected.

-- By default, PolarDB for MySQL Archive Database uses X-Engine.
+- By default, ApsaraDB PolarDB MySQL-compatible edition Archive Database uses X-Engine.
 X-Engine provides powerful data compression capabilities and allows you to use archive databases at a low storage cost.
 For more information, see Overview of Archive Database.

-- Is a user-created secondary instance supported?
-How do I implement a primary/secondary
+- Are self-managed secondary instances supported?
+How do I implement a primary/secondary architecture?

 - Is PolarDB a distributed database?